TiraO/xp-tracker/README.md

 # TODO
-- bot responds when it did something
-- anyone can see a score for a person
-    @xp_track what is Eric's score?
+- students can't add scores
-- students can't add scores or see each other's scores
+- students can't see each other's scores
 - updating a score once it's added
 - when semester ends, I can review student history
 - sum the different assignment scores
 - students can see how many points they have
 - they can see what work they've gotten credit for / review their own work

+# COMPLETED
+- bot responds when it did something
+- anyone can see a score for a person
+    @xp_track what is Eric's score?

 -----------